 Brie is a soft, creamy off-white or yellow cheese with an edible rind.
-It is one of several soft-ripened cheeses that is made from cow's milk and is usually sold in small rounds.
+It is one of several soft-ripened kinds of cheese that is made from cow's milk and is usually sold in small rounds.
 The cheese is often served at room temperature on a plate with crackers or baguette, and it is added to sandwiches and salads.

 The round can be baked in the oven with or without a pastry.
 Brie is considered to be one of the world's great cheeses.
 It is simple and versatile, and it goes well with champagne, nuts, and fruit.